 UFC World Middleweight Champ Robert Whittaker is a warrior in the Octagon.
 But while he’s best known for his sharp jab and devastating left hook, The Reaper’s guiding mantra has always been family first.

-Robert has been with his wife, Sofia, for 14 years, and is a devoted father to their three young kids: Jack (3), John (2) and Lilliana (1).
+That was emphatically proven when he recently pulled out of his forthcoming fight against Jared Cannonier in order to donate bone marrow for his sick youngest daughter.
+Robert has been with his wife, Sofia, for 14 years, and is a devoted father to their three young kids: Jack (4), John (3) and Lilliana (2).

 The 28-year-old learnt the value of family early.
 After his parents separated in 2000, Rob and his brother Steven moved to the Sydney suburb of Menai to live with their dad in a housing commission unit.
 Jack Whittaker effectively brought up the boys as a single dad, taking complete care of his two young sons.

-Ahead of his UFC middleweight championship unification bout against Israel Adesanya, Rob reflects on his upbringing, fatherhood and why the World-Champ belt will never compete with LEGO in the eyes of his eldest son.
+Here, Rob reflects on his upbringing, fatherhood and why any World-Champ belt will never compete with LEGO in the eyes of his eldest son.